Clavius (crater)

-Clavius is one of the largest crater formations on the Moon and the second largest crater on the visible near side (very close in size to Deslandres).
-It is located in the rugged southern highlands of the Moon, to the south of the prominent ray crater Tycho.
-It is named for the Jesuit priest Christopher Clavius.
+Clavius is one of the largest crater formations on the Moon and the largest crater on the visible near side.
+T. W. Webb described it as "one of the grandest cavities in the Moon, though ill-placed for observation."
+It is "tolerably circular" and "encompassed by a wall damaged by successive explosions".
+When on the terminator, Clavius can be discerned with the naked eye.
+This crater is a key topographic attraction of the rugged southern highlands of the Moon, positioned to the south of the prominent ray crater Tycho.
+A ray from Tycho crosses the Clavius basin from north to south.

-Clavius is one of the largest craters of Nectarian age.
+This formation is named for the German mathematician Christopher Clavius (1537-1612).
+His name was included as "Clavius Soc.
+I." in the lunar nomenclature of the Italian astronomer Giovanni B. Riccioli in 1651.
+The "Soc.
+I." was later dropped.
+This designation was officially adopted by the International Astronomical Union in 1935.

 Description

 Clavius' location toward the southern limb of the Moon causes it to appear oblong due to foreshortening.
 Its great size makes it visible to the unaided eye as a prominent notch in the terminator about one to two days after the Moon reaches first quarter.
+This formation dates to the Nectarian period of the lunar geologic timescale.
+Its creation would have excavated the lunar crust to a depth of 20 km, shifting a material volume of 6.8×10^4 km^{3}.

-It has a low outer wall in comparison to its size and is heavily worn and pock-marked by craterlets.
+Clavius has a low outer wall in comparison to its size and is heavily worn and pock-marked by craterlets.
 The rim does not significantly overlook the surrounding terrain making it a "walled depression".
 The inner surface of the rim is hilly, notched and varies in width with the steepest portion to the south.
 The rim has been observed to have a somewhat polygonal outline overall.

-Crater floor
+The northeast rim is broken by Porter crater.

 The floor of Clavius forms a convex plain that is marked by some interesting crater impacts.
 The most notable of these is a curving chain of craters that begins with Rutherfurd in the south then arcs across the floor in a counterclockwise direction forming a sequence of ever diminishing diameters.
 From largest to smallest, these craters are designated Clavius D, C, N, J, and JA.
 This sequence of diminishing craters has proved a useful tool for amateur astronomers who want to test the resolution of their small telescopes.

-The crater floor retains a remnant of a central massif, which lies between Clavius C and N. The relative smoothness of the floor and the low size of the central peaks may indicate that the crater surface was formed some time after the original impact.
+This formation is sufficiently large that is could have developed a peak ring formation, but no such feature has survived, if it existed.
+The crater floor retains a remnant of a central massif, which lies between Clavius C and N. The spectra of the central peak fits an anorthositic gabbro mineralogy, which originated from a depth of 24.5±to km.
+The relative smoothness of the floor and the low size of the central peaks may indicate that the crater surface was formed some time after the original impact.